RamiB1234/ResturantAPI/README.md

 # Resurant Reservation System (API)
 ![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)

 This is the API part of the system.
-To chech the front-end part, please check this [repository](https://github.com/RamiB1234/resturant-front)
+To check the front-end part, please check this [repository](https://github.com/RamiB1234/resturant-front)

 ## Live Demo

-To test the app, please click on this [link](https://ramib1234.github.io/my-reads/) Please note that the backend API is hosted in Azure as a service
+To test the app, please click on this [link](https://ramib1234.github.io/resturant-front/) Please note that the backend API is hosted in Azure as a service

 ## Features